neuropathbasel-pub/CnQuant/README.md

 ## Prepare WSL2 image

 >[!NOTE]
->All following commands are to be executed in powershell
+>All following commands are to be executed in powershell.</br>
+>WSL2 has to be installed on your system.

 Steps:
 1. Download the [WSL2 image](https://epidip.usb.ch/cnquant/cnquant.tar)